CarsonDavis/CarsonDavis.github.io/_posts/2025-03-13-manus_review.md

 ## 16th Century Document Research
 ### Background
 I've recently been a little obsessed with the 1560 legal case of Martin Guerre, and I've been trying to read the original source material.
-Despite there being several modern books and movies on the case, I couldn't find a full transcription or translation of the original *Arrest mémorable* by judge Jean de Coras that included the judges annotations.
+Despite there being several modern books and movies on the case, I couldn't find a full transcription or translation of the original *Arrest mémorable* by judge Jean de Coras that included the judge's annotations.

 However, I'm on vacation right now, and Mistral just released a new "[document understanding API](https://mistral.ai/news/mistral-ocr)" which is supposed to have excellent OCR capabilities...so I figured I could have a bit of fun transcribing and translating the document myself.